Also known as How-How Analysis and Value Driver Analysis.

 The how-how diagram is a simple and straightforward method that is used to generate multiple ideas to solve a specific problem.
 It provides an effective structure for organizing possible ideas and solution options all in one place.
 It works by repeatedly asking “How can this be solved?” until you can no longer break the answers any further.
 Multiple answers can be given for a single question, and therefore, the result can be represented in a hierarchical tree format.

 How-how diagrams are commonly developed during collaborative brainstorming sessions.
 The following steps outline a typical approach to drawing the diagram.

-- State the problem clearly then write it on a post-it card.
+- With your team, clearly state the problem then write it on a post-it card.
 Place the problem card on the left side of a whiteboard or wall.

 - Ask ‘how can this problem be solved?’.
 Let the team members write as many answers as possible on post-it cards, each idea separately, then stick them up to the right of your problem.

 - Repeat this sequence of breaking down the problem once more.
 Keep asking ‘How’ until the ideas are specific enough and you are satisfied with them.

 - Once you are finished, prioritize and determine the key ideas to be implemented.

 For example, let’s consider the goal of reducing energy consumption in a production plant.
 The following how-how diagram illustrates the ideas generated by a team for achieving this goal.